Geological Engineering Courses

 GEOE 555.
 Advanced Rock Mechanics.
 3 Credits.

 Fundamentals of rock mechanics, elasticity theory of rock, failure criterion of rocks, laboratory and field testing methods, field instrumentation, the applications of rock mechanics in mining, tunneling and rock slopes engineering, and the applications of numerical methods in rock mechanics.
 Prerequisite: GEOE 323 and ENGR 203.
 F.

 GEOE 591.
 Advanced Hydrocarbon Extraction in Engineering.
 3 Credits.

-This course describes technologies that can be applied to further recover underground energy resource - oil/gas, for example, that cannot be produced by primary or second extraction.
+This course describes technologies that can be applied to further recover underground energy resource, include renewable geothermal resource, hydrogen, and other hydrocarbons - oil/gas, that cannot be produced by primary or second extraction.
 Development of these processes requires significant technological advances in our understanding of underground mining from hydrocarbon reservoirs and may be the stimulus for future technological development.
-Prerequisites: GEOE 301, MATH 166, MATH 266, CHEM 122, and CHEM 122L.
-F.
+Prerequisite: Background/knowledge of Multivariable Calculus and Introductory Chemistry.
+S.

 GEOE 599.
 Doctoral Research.
 1-15 Credits.

 Research contributing to the discovery and dissemination of knowledge and/or technology in Geological Engineering and contributing to the student's doctoral dissertation.
 Prerequisite: Admission to the PhD program in Geological Engineering.
 Repeatable to 15.00 credits.
 F,S,SS.

 Repeatable.
 S/U grading.